2021 Federal and State of CT Tax Treatment of Certain Payments Made by Yale University to U.S. Citizens and U.S. Resident Aliens for Tax Purposes

 - Note: Postdoctoral fellowships and postdoctoral fellow funded healthcare are not wages and, therefore, are not subject to FICA tax.
 Although these payments are generally taxable, they are not considered income from a trade or business and, thus, do not constitute net earnings from self employment.
 Accordingly, these payments are not subject to the corresponding FICA tax imposed on self employment income.

-- Note: If you are a U.S. resident alien for tax purposes and you have claimed a reduced rate of withholding through the University pursuant to a tax treaty for the calendar year 2018, the University will issue you a Form 1042-S which may be in addition to or in lieu of the tax documents listed above.
+- Note: If you are a U.S. resident alien for tax purposes and you have claimed a reduced rate of withholding through the University pursuant to a tax treaty for the calendar year 2021, the university will issue you a Form 1042-S which may be in addition to or in lieu of the tax documents listed above.
 The Form 1042-S must be submitted with your individual income tax return.
-If you have any questions, please contact firstname.lastname@example.org.
+If you have any questions, please contact email@example.com.